arvindcv/ML_AI/CapStone/README.md

 #### 1. Model which uses Count Vectorizer and Stemmer along with Logistic Regression.
 #### 2. Model which uses Count Vectorizer and Lemmetizer along with Logistic Regression.
 #### 3. Model using Google Bert to predict the sentiment of tweets.
+#### 4. Spacy model is used to build prediction model for tweets.
+#### 5. Live tweets for a duration of last 15 mins capped to max of 15 tweets are fetched and supplied to the model for prediction.
+The output is recorded 	   in a dataframe.

 # Project Set up
 ### Source Files